Theboy911/Microsoft-Azure-Active-Directory-Setup/README.md

 <img src="https://i.imgur.com/k7SMw9p.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Once your resource group has been succesfully created you will then create 2 virtual machines with that same resource group, so essentially this step will be completed twice.
 The first machine you create should be the domain controller for your active directroy service which is basically a server that will host all of your accounts and information and allow for expedited and closed communication within an enterprise environment.
 When creating the domain controller be sure to also take note of the virtual network, you will want the virtual networks to be the same for this lab to ensure communication is possible between the two machines.
 Also be sure to pick the applicable operating systems in the drop downs to for the vm you are creating.
-Domain controller = Windows Server 2022 and Client Machine = Windows 10
+Domain controller = Windows Server 2022 and Client Machine = Windows 10.
+Be sure to take note of the username and password that you used when creating your virtual machines as you will use this to RDP into your VM's.
 </p>
 <br />